Enalean/tuleap/docs/patches.md

 -   A description that explains the intent of the change (WHY you made those changes and not WHAT is inside the commit)

-You should always reference a public artifact in your commit:
+You must always reference a public artifact in your commit:

 -   You should reference a [request](https://tuleap.net/plugins/tracker/?tracker=140) when